Brunsvigia: Vegetative characteristics

+Generative characteristics

+The scape is firm, to 35 cm, deciduous and breaking at ground level in fruiting time.

 The inflorescences, a few- to many-flowered umbels, are particularly conspicuous.
 In most species the pedicels are long, stiff, straight and radiate outwards to form an almost perfectly spherical head; they elongate and spread after blooming.
 However, B. litoralis, B. josephinae and B. orientalis differ in having pedicels that curve below each flower.
 Just three species (B. pulchra, B. marginata and B. elandsmontana) have compact, brush-like inflorescences.
 The flowers are zygomorphic or almost actinomorphic with short tube, segments spreading-recurved.
 The six tepals of each flower are free to the base or shortly fused into a tube.
 Radially symmetrical, trumpet-shaped flowers occur in species with compact, dense inflorescences, whereas bilaterally symmetrical flowers occur in species with open, lax heads.
 In B. comptonii, B. radula and B. namaquana the flowers are highly asymmetrical as all but one tepal curve upwards.
 Often the flowers are scented and all produce nectar.
 Their colour vary from ruby-red to brilliant scarlet or pale to bright pink and in some species the entire inflorescence is attractively coloured.
 Pink flowers are the norm, whereas red flowers are found in B. marginata, B. orientalis, B. litoralis and B. josephinae.
 Floral markings are often variable within species but dark veins on the tepals are characteristic for B. bosmaniae and B. gregaria.
 When in flower, the plants are spectacular but the flowering period is brief and restricted to summer and autumn.

 Stamens clustered, arising from the perianth tube, ± declinate or erect, shortly connate at base.
 Stigma capitate, trilobate (three-lobed).
 Each locule has 3-10 superimposed ovules whose shape resembles a spinning top.
 Style filiform, declinate.
 The water-rich, non-dormant, ovoid, reddish green seeds are borne in large, dry capsules that are spindle-shaped or three-angled, obtuse or acute, transversally veined, and often heavily ribbed.
 Capsules are dehiscent loculicidally or breaking unevenly.
 Dehiscence in most species of Brunsvigia is somewhat tardy and confined to the apex of the capsule, hampered below by heavy ribs that keep the septa closed for most of their length.

+Cytology

 The number of chromosomes is 2n = 22.